rob5standingby/prusa-i3-mk2/README.md

 Follow this general checklist before you print to ensure a successful print.

 - [ ] **If the printer has been moved since last print**, re-run the "Z Calibration" from the Prusa LCD while the printer is still cold.
 - [ ] Hotend/Nozzle area is free of filament "boogers" or "ooze".
+When the nozzle is hot, you can use a small wire brush, or a damp towel to gently clean the nozzle.
+- [ ] Make sure there are no bits of plastic on any of the belts.
+- [ ] Verify the installation of the wiring going to the hotend is intact.
+Nothing should be frayed or loose.
 - [ ] Heated Bed is properly cleaned.
 Isopropyl Alcohol and a Paper Towel is a good cleaning method.
 - [ ] Verify there is nothing obstructing the printer in the X, Y, or Z axes.